- Scheduled five month EMR software upgrade created severe staffing dilemmas

 Fastaff managed all logistical details, including travel, housing and credentialing; along with securing temporary housing in Hawaii during the busy holiday season and the Pro Bowl weekend.
 With considerations to the client’s budget, Fastaff strategically scheduled arrival dates and flights to keep the project within the set allocation.
 Fastaff’s 48-hour workweek model contributed to optimal scheduling, enabling the facility to schedule nurses for extended shifts, while saving money in overtime expenses.
 Flexible-length assignments also permitted full nurse utilization when needed throughout the five months, based on patient census, saving the hospital money in excess travel and housing costs.

 By guaranteeing delivery of experienced nurses to keep their facility operating at full speed for more than five months, Fastaff established a trusted partnership with hospital administrators.
 Once the EMR software upgrade was completed, Fastaff continued to fill additional staffing requests for short-term assignments.
-Providing quality continuity of care during major EMR projects – implementation through upgrades – can be achieved by partnering with Fastaff to guarantee delivery of nurses in hard-to-recruit specialties for flexible-length assignments.
+Providing quality continuity of care during major EMR projects – implementation through upgrades – can be achieved by partnering with Fastaff to guarantee delivery of nurses in hard-to-fill specialties for flexible-length assignments.